Questions Frequently Considered

 You say you will help me get a U.S. based bank account.
 How does that work?

 More precisely, we will help you get a virtual U.S. bank account number issued by Payoneer, if you sign up for a Payoneer Prepaid MasterCard®.
 It can be used anywhere in the world where MasterCard® is accepted.
 You can keep it in U.S. dollars to shop online at U.S. retailers, use it in stores, at ATMs, or transfer the balance to your local bank account.
-The bank account and routing numbers attached to the card allow us to direct the IRS to deposit your refund directly onto the card.
+The bank account and routing numbers attached to the card allow us to instruct the IRS to deposit your refund directly onto the card.
+Even if you currently have a U.S. bank account, this is a great option.

 Do you guarantee that my federal and state tax returns will be electronically filed?